Frequently Asked Questions for Current Students

-Since Psychology is such a diverse field, there are many different avenues that students choose explore for advanced degrees.
-Recent graduates are currently studying law enforcement, clinical psychology, criminal justice, neuropsychological, nursing, physical therapy, occupational therapy, sport psychology, physician assistant studies, medical school, and counseling and psychological services.
+Since Psychology is such a diverse field, there are many different avenues that students choose to explore for advanced degrees.
+Recent graduates are currently studying law enforcement, clinical psychology, criminal justice, neuropsychology, nursing, physical therapy, occupational therapy, sport psychology, physician assistant studies, medical school, and counseling and psychological services.

 A Psychology major or minor is a great background to have for any field that you choose to enter.
 For further information, talk to your advisor.

 What research opportunities are available to me?

 There are many opportunities for research here at CSB/SJU.
 Both faculty and students are very involved in research all year long.
 Many students choose to work along side a faculty member in their areas of research while others choose to do an independent project.
 CSB and SJU are also equipped with the "rat lab," a place for students to observe or partake in research involving rats.
 The best way to learn about research here is to talk to a Professor, or look at the research that has occurred with past students by visiting the Student Research page.

 Is a Psychology major better suited towards Pre-Law or Pre-Med?

 Both!
 Whether you want to pursue a law degree or a medical degree, a Psychology background can help you with both.
 Our newly redesigned curriculum allows you more freedom to better tailor the major to help you get the background you want in order to pursue your ultimate goal.

 How do I select an academic advisor from the Psychology Department?

 Please see our Academic Advising page for a complete list of faculty in the Psychology Department and their availability to take on new advisees.

 If you do not know who to ask in the Psychology Department to be your academic advisor, please contact the Department Coordinator for suggestions at email@example.com, or by phone extension at 3314 (SJU) or 5484 (CSB).